 - The cost is only $9.59 p/p round trip.
 Coolers $5.58.

-- Before you make the trip to Guanica please call 787-821-4941.
+- Before you make the trip to Guanica please call 787-821-4941 for up-to-date rates and hours.
 If the weather is not favorable, the ferry will not make the trip.

 Video Gallery - Gilligan's IslandGuanica, Puerto Rico